Unthrottled/distributed-tracing/README.md

 # Distributed Tracing

-This project demonstrates the capabilities of Zipkin's ablity to tracing distributed Systems, without really having requests go no further than the initial server initially queried.
+This project demonstrates the capabilities of Zipkin's ability to tracing distributed Systems,  having requests go further than the initial server initially queried.
-Meaning that all dependencies remain on a single server.
+Meaning that dependencies exist on several, distributed, servers.

+### Prequisites

 To run the sample you will need:
  - Internet Connection (At least the first time it is run)